 - Do not talk about the situation with anyone.

-- The time to speak will come – but NOT until you fully understand your legal rights, and how what you say can affect them, your case – and even your freedom.
+- The time to speak will come.
+However, until you fully understand your legal rights, and how what you say can affect them, your case and your freedom are at stake.